lewis-010/research-project/README.md

 >## Yearly Trends
 - The first analysis *yearly generation.ipynb* focused on the yearly trends of electical generation from fossil fuels, major renewables and PHES.
 - The half-hourly timeseries data was first aggregated by year and then passed through the matplotlib.pyplot package to generate suitable figures.
+- This gave an overall perspective on the recent long-term trends of the major electrical outputs in Great Britain.

 <p align="center">
 <img src="PNGs/Coal & Gas yearly generation.png" style="width: 330px"/> <img src="PNGs/PHES yearly generation.png" style="width: 330px"> </p>